-The Automotive Brakes certificate is designed to equip students with the necessary knowledge needed to work in an automotive repair shop on brakes.
+The introductory Automotive certificate is designed to equip students with the necessary knowledge needed to work safely in an automotive repair shop.
 The technical portion of the course establishes essential proficiencies and couples them with other aspects of safety, leadership, and training to help ensure that the student has the tools needed to be successful in their career choice.